Nheengatu: Revitalization

-Existing literature
+Documentation

 Over the course of its evolution since its beginnings as Tupinambá, extensive research has been done on Nheengatu.
 There have been studies done at each phase of its evolution, but much has been focused on how aspects of Nheengatu, such as its grammar or phonology, have changed upon contact over the years.
 (Facundes et al. 1994 and Rodrigues 1958, 1986).

-As mentioned earlier, the first documents that were produced were by Jesuit missionaries in the 16th and 17th centuries, such as Arte da Grammatica da Lingoa mais usada na costa do Brasil by Father José de Anchieta (1595) and Arte da Língua Brasilíca by Luis Figueira (1621).
+The first documents that were produced were by Jesuit missionaries in the 16th and 17th centuries, such as Arte da Grammatica da Lingoa mais usada na costa do Brasil by Father José de Anchieta (1595) and Arte da Língua Brasilíca by Luis Figueira (1621).
 These were detailed grammars that served their religious purposes.
 Multiple dictionaries have also been written over the years (Mello 1967, Grenand and Epaminondas 1989, Barbosa 1951).
 More recently, Stradelli (2014) also published a Portuguese-Nheengatu dictionary.

-There have also been several linguistic studies of Nheengatu more recently, such as Borges (1991)’s thesis on Nheengatu phonology and Cruz (2011)’s detailed paper on the phonology and grammar of Nheengatu.
-She also studied the rise of number agreement in modern Nheengatu, by analyzing how grammaticalization occurred over the course of its evolution from Tupinambá (Cruz 2015).
-Cruz (2014) also studies reduplication in Nheengatu in detail, as well as morphological fission in bitransitive constructions.
+There have also been several linguistic studies of Nheengatu, such as Borges (1991)’s thesis on Nheengatu phonology and Cruz (2011)’s detailed paper on the phonology and grammar of Nheengatu.
+She also studied the rise of number agreement in modern Nheengatu by analyzing how changes in the meaning of words occurred over the course of its evolution from Tupinambá (Cruz 2015).
+Cruz (2014) also studies reduplication in Nheengatu in detail, as well as morphological fission in ditransitive constructions.
 A proper textbook for the conducting of Nheengatu classes has also been written.
 Lima and Sirvana (2017) provides a sociolinguistic study of Nheengatu in the Pisasu Sarusawa community of the Baré people, in Manaus, Amazonas.

-In 2023, the Constitution of the Federative Republic of Brazil (Brazilian Constitution) promulgated in 1988, was translated into Nheengatu for the first time.
+In 2023, the Constitution of the Federative Republic of Brazil (Brazilian Constitution), promulgated in 1988, was translated into Nheengatu for the first time.

-Language documentation projects
+Projects

-Language documentation agencies (such as SOAS, Museu do Índio, Museu Goeldi and Dobes) are currently not engaged in any language documentation project for Nheengatu.
+Language documentation agencies (such as SOAS, Museu do Índio, Museu Goeldi, and Dobes) are currently not engaged in any language documentation project for Nheengatu.
 However, research on Nheengatu by Moore (1994) was supported by Museu Goeldi and the Brazilian National Research Council (CNPq), and funded by the Society for the Study of the Indigenous Languages of the Americas (SSILA) and the Inter-American Foundation.
-In this study, Moore focused on the effects of language contact, and how Nheengatu evolved over the years with the help of a Nheengatu-speaking informant.
-Moore (2014) urges for the "location and documentation of modern dialects of Nheengatu", due to their risk of becoming extinct.
+In this study, Moore focused on the effects of language contact and how Nheengatu evolved over the years with the help of a Nheengatu-speaking informant.
+Moore urges for the "location and documentation of modern dialects of Nheengatu", due to their risk of becoming extinct.

-Ethnography

-Anthropological research has been done on the changing cultural landscapes along the Amazon, as well as life of the Tupinambá people and their interactions with the Jesuits.
-Floyd (2007) describes how populations navigate between their "traditional" and "acculturated" spheres.
-Other studies have focused on the impact of urbanization on Indigenous populations in the Amazon (de Oliveira 2001).